The #1 Reason Why 70% of Start-Ups Fail (and What To Do About It)

 3. Define your value proposition

-….
-I’ve put together some of the most overlooked questions aspiring entrepreneurs should ask themselves:
+…. to be one step ahead, I’ve put together some of the most overlooked questions aspiring entrepreneurs should ask themselves:

 1. Do similar services or products already exist?